TITLE Farm Operations Manager

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Oversees the maintenance and repair of equipment, vehicles, and facilities and performs livestock and crop production activities, which may include coordinating the feeding, fitting, and exhibition of cattle as appropriate for meeting departmental objectives, at the Darr Center and Baker’s Acres as directed by the Director of the Darr Agricultural Center.
+1. Oversees the maintenance and repair of equipment, vehicles, and facilities and performs livestock and crop production activities, which may include coordinating the feeding, fitting, and exhibition of cattle as appropriate for meeting departmental objectives, at the Darr Center and Baker’s Acres as directed by the Dean, College of Agriculture.

-2. Participate in the planning, preparation, and execution of Journagan Ranch activities as directed by the Director of the Darr Agricultural Center.
+2. Participate in the planning, preparation, and execution of Journagan Ranch activities as directed by the Dean, College of Agriculture.

-3. Works in coordination with the Director of the Darr Agricultural Center and the Darr Agriculture Center Coordinator to prepare the Pinegar Arena and Learning Center building for rentals and other activities.
+3. Works in coordination with the Dean, College of Agriculture to prepare the Pinegar Arena and Learning Center building for rentals and other activities.

-4. Assists with research and educational activities by following oral and written protocols and communicating effectively with Missouri State University agricultural researchers and educators and the general public.
+4. Assists with research and educational activities by following verbal and written protocols and communicating effectively with Missouri State University agricultural researchers and educators and the general public.

 5. Participates in training and supervising student employees working with livestock and performing farm duties.

-7. Supports the overall success of the Darr School of Agriculture by performing all other duties as assigned.
+8. Supports the overall success of the Darr College of Agriculture by performing all other duties as assigned.

-The Farm Operations Manager is supervised by the Head, Darr School of Agriculture/Director, Darr Agricultural Center and project leaders and supervises student workers.
+The Farm Operations Manager is supervised by the Dean, College of Agriculture and Darr Agricultural Center project leaders and supervises student workers.

 OFFICE OF HUMAN RESOURCES